Blog

 October 14, 2021

-Social data is defined as publicly available information shared by social media users, like their location, language, and content shared.
+Social data is defined as publicly available information shared by social media users.
+This includes their location, language, and the content they share.
+Gathering social data is now a common practice for many applications.
+These range from marketing to physical and digital security.

 Assessing Geopolitical Risk